Liasion Team – Information for Referrals

 • Mrs Laura Jarvis Team Secretary

 At times there are other grades of medical, nursing and psychology staff attached to the team.
-The team is based in the Royal Hospital for Sick Children, where there are close links with Ward 4.
+The team is based in the Royal Hospital for Children, where there are close links with Ward 4.

-The primary function of the team is to provide a psychiatric service for children and young people who are in-patients at the Royal Hospital for Sick Children or who need a hospital based service for some other reason.
+The primary function of the team is to provide a psychiatric service for children and young people who are in-patients at the Royal Hospital for Children or who need a hospital based service for some other reason.
 There are no exclusions from the service.
 It is available to all ages and all range of learning ability as long as there is a clear role for psychiatric assessment.
 Children and young people who are in-patients in the hospital are generally seen within one working day of referral, and there is no waiting list for standard out-patient appointments.

 What We Offer: